310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Keito %}
-I'm not particularly worried.
+I’m not particularly worried.
 When it comes down to it, you’re simply another unit among many, and in SS, we’re rivals competing for the top spot.
 {% endbubble %}

 {% bubble Kanata v2 %}